 The search for a missing woman in Co Clare is utilising new drone technology operated by Civil Defence volunteers.

-The small, unmanned aircraft (SUA) technology allows search volunteers to cover areas of ground six times faster than previous methods.
+The new Small Unmanned Aircraft (SUA) technology allows search volunteers to cover areas of ground six times faster than previous methods.

-Volunteer Stevie Hayes said the technology allows them to search in a fraction of the previous time.
+Volunteer Stevie Hayes said the technology allows volunteers conduct a more comprehensive area search in a fraction of the time.